-This manual describes the facilities available to a programmer implementing an application in an OS/32 real-time or OS/32 (MTM) environment.
-Chapter 1 introduces multi-terminal monitor the fundamental environmental concepts of the system.
-Chapters and 5 give specific details of the data structures and 2.
-3, 4 programming methods used to access OS/32 system services.
-Included in these chapters are descriptions of task structure, trap handling, file management services and the OS/32 supervisor (SVCs).
-To aid programmers who prefer to work with calls high-level languages, programming examples are given in FORTRAN VII and Pascal, as well as assembly language.
+This manual describes the facilities available to a programmer implementing an application program in an OS/32 real-time or multi-terminal monitor (MTM) environment.
+Chapter 1 introduces the fundamental environmental concepts of the system.
+Chapters 4 and 5 give specific details of the data structures and 2, 3, programming methods used to access OS/32 system services.
+Included in these chapters are descriptions of task structure, trap handling, file management services and the OS/32 supervisor calls (SVCs).
+To aid programmers who prefer to work with high-level languages, programming examples are given in FORTRAN VII and Pascal, as well as assembly language.
 Full details on the SVCs used in these examples can be found in the OS/32 Supervisor Call (SVC) Reference Manual.